chienj1/near-payday/README.md

 2. All datetime should be formatted into ISO8601 and be presented in UTC timezone: yyyy-mm-ddThh:mm:ss (capital T is required to separate "date" and "time")

 #### getTimeRatio(beginTime: string, endTime: string): u128[]
-Return a list of [nomiator, denominator] so that you can compute the time passed during payment by nomiator/denominator.
+Return a list of [nominator, denominator] so that you can compute the time passed during payment by nomiator/denominator.
 `near call ffpay.looksrare.testnet getTimeRatio '{"beginTime":"2023-04-05T06:12:34.123456789", "endTime":"2023-04-05T07:12:34.123456789"}' --  accountId=${YOUR_ACCOUNT}`
 #### setPayflow(payflow: Payflow): void
 Create a job.
 First deposition is required.